datnguyennnx/llm-app-boilerplate/README.md

 -   FastAPI team for the high-performance Python web framework
 -   Docker team for containerization technology
 -   All open-source libraries and tools used in this project

+## Codebase Context Specification

+This project implements the Codebase Context Specification to provide comprehensive context for both human developers and AI assistants.
+The following files have been added to support this specification:

+1. `.context.md`: Root-level context file providing an overview of the entire project.
+2. `recommender-be/.context.md`: Context file for the backend service.
+3. `recommender-ui/.context.md`: Context file for the frontend application.
+4. `.contextignore`: Specifies files and directories to be excluded from context consideration.
+5. `.contextdocs.md`: Lists external documentation sources relevant to the project.

+These files provide valuable information about the project's architecture, conventions, and development guidelines.
+They are designed to help developers and AI assistants quickly understand the project structure and make informed decisions during development.

+When working on this project, refer to these context files for insights into:

+-   Overall project structure and architecture
+-   Technology stack and key dependencies
+-   Development guidelines and best practices
+-   Business requirements and success metrics
+-   Quality assurance processes
+-   Deployment strategies

+By maintaining these context files, we ensure that all team members and AI assistants have access to up-to-date and relevant information about the project, facilitating more efficient and consistent development.